 Camping in the wild might sound romantic, but it’s illegal in England and Wales, so you would need to head up to Scotland for this where you can pitch up almost anywhere.
-If you’re new to camping or have young children, however, it might be wise to begin your family camping trip at a developed campsite.
+If you’re new to camping or have young children, it might be wise to try out some campervan holidays at a developed campsite first.
 To avoid travel-weary family members, pick one that’s reasonably close to home, so you can make the most of your family camping trip.
 A place with natural attractions such as lakes, rivers, hills, or the beach is an ideal choice.
 Or, if you’re a city dweller, even the edge of a wooded area can be special.

 Decide how much you want to “rough it” and pick a site with amenities you can’t live without.
 But don’t go overboard with niceties or you’ll diminish the camping experience: Some campsites offer on-site restaurants, swimming pools and evening entertainment, so your holiday will feel more like a club break than camping in the wild.
 This may be a nice break but a far cry from the camping trips of your childhood, when you were able to enjoy nature and spent evenings roasting sausages and spuds over a campfire.

 A great advantage of camping is, of course, that you can usually take the dog along.
 Do check that your campsite allows pets and is advertised as pet friendly.